Senica

-Senica (/sk/; Senitz; Szenice) is a town in Trnava Region, western Slovakia.
+Senica (/sk/; Senitz; Szenice, Szénásfalu) is a town in Trnava Region, western Slovakia.
 It is located in the north-eastern part of the Záhorie lowland, close to the Little Carpathians.

 Etymology

 The name is derived from the word seno 'hay' with the suffix -ica used to form a place name.

 History

 Senica's history is closely related to Branč Castle, built in 1251–1261.
 It was first mentioned in 1256 and received its city privileges in 1396, confirmed in 1463 and 1492.
 The city was affected by Turkish wars, anti-Habsburg uprisings, and the Reformation and counter-reformations in the 17th century.
 In 1746, it became the seat of a district within Nyitra County.

-Demographics

-According to the 2001 census, the city had 21,253 inhabitants.
-96.40% of inhabitants were Slovaks, 1.56% Czechs, 0.84% Roma and 0.14 Hungarians.
-The religious makeup was 47.28% Roman Catholics, 31.18% people with no religious affiliation, and 17.03% Lutherans.
+Population